 This outreach method includes, but is not limited to, Facebook, Twitter, Instagram, and Web Banners to engage citizens in activities for protecting and restoring water quality conditions in Mecklenburg County.
 Posts include a variety of stormwater-related topics.
-Figure 5 is a Web Banner that was posted on numerous high-profile websites starting in FY2022 to all CMSWS volunteer programs.
-The estimated annual extent of exposure from social media generally totals greater than 10,000,000.
+Figure 5 is a Web Banner that was posted on numerous high-profile websites starting in FY2022.